bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-tidb.md

 2. Bytebase is running successfully in Docker, and you can visit it via `localhost:5678`.
    ![docker](/content/docs/tutorials/database-change-management-with-tidb/docker.webp)

 3. Visit `localhost:5678` in your browser.
-Register the first admin account which will be granted `Workspace Owner`.
+Register the first admin account which will be granted `Workspace Admin`.
    ![register](/content/docs/tutorials/database-change-management-with-tidb/register.webp)

 ## Step 2 - Add a TiDB cluster in Bytebase

 In Bytebase, ​​an **Instance** could be your on-premises MySQL instance, an AWS RDS instance etc, in this tutorial, a TiDB account.

-1. Visit `localhost:5678` and login as `Workspace Owner`.
+1. Visit `localhost:5678` and login as `Workspace Admin`.
    ![login](/content/docs/tutorials/database-change-management-with-tidb/login.webp)

 2. Click **Add Instance**.